Aashish1809/DevIncept_Python/final.md

 </br>
 <b> Tuple </b>
 <p align="justify">
 Tuples are a group of values like a list and are manipulated in similar ways.
 But, tuples are fixed in size once they are assigned.
 In Python the fixed size is considered immutable as compared to a list that is dynamic and mutable.
 Tuples are defined by parenthesis().
+Advantages of using tuple over lists could include some of the following.

    - Tuples do not have append or extend method.
 They are fixed-size and therefore are fast.
    - Find method can be used to check if element exists in the tuple, find() works only because it is fixed size.